FuelLabs/sway/docs/book/src/blockchain-development/calling_contracts.md

 Smart contracts can be _called_ by other contracts or scripts.
 In the FuelVM, this is done primarily with the [`call`](https://fuellabs.github.io/fuel-specs/master/vm/instruction_set#call-call-contract) instruction.

-Sway provides a nice way to manage callable interfaces with its `abi` system.
+Sway provides a nice way to manage callable interfaces with its ABI system.
 The Fuel ABI specification can be found [here](https://fuellabs.github.io/fuel-specs/master/protocol/abi).

 ## Example